**NOTE: The "BETTER FAFSA" is now available to students and parents!

 Post-Secondary pursuits may be stressful for both students and parents, so this page is dedicated to information and resources that will help you find your way.
 Please feel free to email me or call if you have any trouble navigating the following information.

-After October 1st, families may use their 2021 tax return to have students fill out the FAFSA to find out if they are eligible for student aid.
+The FAFSA is now OPEN!
+Families may use their 2022 tax return to have students fill out the FAFSA to find out if they are eligible for student aid.
 The link below is great at showing students how to fill out the FAFSA as well as other financial resources.
 For those of you who like to watch videos, there are videos in the link that will walk you through the FAFSA process.

 If you have additional questions, feel free to contact Mrs. Houston or Nebraska EducationQuest at EducationQuest.org or call the Lincoln office: 402-475-5222 or 800-303-3745.

 The FAFSA Demo is made up of six short videos that walk students and parents through each section of the 2024-25 FAFSA.

 Below are some helpful links to EducationQuest resources: